bbauska/BI-JS-for-webdev/README.md

 end of the module, lerners will build a hands on project that will bring thier learning to life.

+Learning Objectives
+Develop the ability to write efficient and effective JavaScript code using advanced techniques.
+Master the use of the jQuery library to simplify DOM manipulation and event handling in JavaScript, and enhance interactivity of web pages.
+Build a project utilizing JavaScript.

 12 videos, 2 readings

+<h2>Advanced DOM Manipulation</h2>

 1. [What you will learn in this Lesson](https://www.coursera.org/lecture/javascript-for-web-development/what-you-will-learn-in-this-lesson-ODHZ5)